Want to be the next Warren Buffett or Oprah Winfrey? You would do well to imitate their habits then.

 It takes time to develop that insight.
 If you’re not there yet, it may be better to take your bias out of the equation entirely by using a robo-advisor.

 You can monitor your portfolio as it automatically shifts to account for changes in the stock market.
-Once you’ve developed an eye for emerging trends, try picking a few winners yourself and see how it goes.
+Once you’ve developed an eye for emerging trends, try picking a few winners yourself to build your own portfolio — and use an investment app that avoids fees.

 3. Steve Jobs: Spend sparingly